jia200x/RIOT/doc/memos/rdm-draft-alamos-ieee802154-radio-hal.md

   hardware abstraction layer.
 The `netdev` interface is implemented as a device driver but it additionally includes technology-dependent components for every single device.
-For the case of IEEE802.15.4, this includes components of the 802.15.4 MAC/PHY such as transmission of Physical Service Data Unit (PSDU) packets, or retransmissions with CSMA-CA and ACK handling.
+For the case of IEEE802.15.4, this includes components of the 802.15.4 MAC/PHY such as transmission of Physical Service Data Units (PSDU), or retransmissions with CSMA-CA and ACK handling.
 As a consequence, code is duplicated, feature sets of similar devices heavily depend on the specific implementation, and integration of new devices is more complex than need be.
 Furthermore, duplication and unspecified device access complicate